richlamdev/ansible-desktop-ubuntu/README.md

 ## Idempotentcy

 The majority of this playbook is idempotent.
+Minimal use of Ansible shell or command is used.

-However, it's not perfect, as not all software upgrades are not handled automatically.
+However, idempotency is not perfect, not all software upgrades are handled automatically.
 To upgrade fzf (command line), remove the ~/.fzf folder and re-run ansible.
 Likewise for vim plugins.
-Find the folders for vim plugins, and remove them and re-run ansible.
+Locate the folders for any vim plugins that require an upgrade, remove them, and re-run ansible.

 ## Scripts